NC3-LU/cases_web/_knowhow/glossary/Password.markdown

 Likewise, it is crucial to keep the list of users, their profiles and their IT system rights updated, taking into account the [classification of data]({% link _knowhow/cisoapproach/SecurityPolicy-Classification.markdown %}).

 ### Limit accounts
-“Administrator” accounts, which have a lot of permissions, are the [attackers]({% link _knowhow/glossary/Cybercriminals.markdown %})’ preferred target.
+'Administrator' accounts, which have a lot of permission, are the [attackers]({% link _knowhow/glossary/Cybercriminals.markdown %})’ preferred target.
 It is inadvisable to share this account between the whole IT team, but rather to create profiles corresponding to the exact needs of each of the team members.

-In the Microsoft Windows platform, it may even be a good idea to limit all the powers of the “administrator” account and to give it a highly complex password.
+In the Microsoft Windows platform, it may even be a good idea to limit all the powers of the 'administrator' account and to give it a highly complex password.
 Then all that is needed is to redistribute the tasks to other less visible accounts.
-By doing so, the potential pirate/cracker will spend their time concentrating on a decoy, since the account won’t allow them to access any information.
+By doing so, the potential pirate/cracker will spend their time concentrating on a decoy, since the account will not allow them to access any information.
 Unfortunately, this is not possible on the root account on the Unix platform.

 ### Alternatives
 [More robust authentication solutions]({% link _knowhow/glossary/Authentication.markdown %}#multi-factor-authentication), such as those offered by LuxTrust (based on key public infrastructures) or biometrics are available.
 The advantage of these solutions is that they do away with the problem of password disclosures or the transmission of critical data on the network.
 Unfortunately, they can be costly and complex to set up.